phenotypic/homebridge-web-sprinklers/README.md

 The day selected must match the following criteria for watering to place:

 - Not a restricted day/month
-- No rain forecasted for today or tomorrow
+- Forecasted rain for today and tomorrow not higher than threshold
 - Forecasted low and high temperature higher than their respective thresholds

 If adaptive watering is disabled, but scheduling remains enabled, each zone will be watered for a percentage (specified in `zonePercentages`) of the number of minutes specified in `defaultDuration`